There have been many versions of low carb diets over the years. Atkins and ketogenic are well known examples.

 But does this way of eating actually help with weight loss?
 Are there other benefits or risks to eating fewer carbs?
 Should I take the trouble to count my consumption?

 Carbohydrates are one of 3 macronutrients along with proteins and fats that make up the foods in our diet.
-Carbs come from sugars, starches
+Carbs come from sugars, starches and fiber.

 - Sugars are the smallest molecule of carbohydrate.
 There are many different names for sugar.
 It can be processed and refined and also found naturally in fruits.

 - Starches are longer chains of sugars bound together.
 They can be refined such as in flour or found naturally in foods such as whole grains and potatoes.

 - Fiber is also a long chain of sugars, but since it can’t be broken down by our digestive enzymes, it do not get absorbed into our bodies.
 Instead, fiber passes through our system, feeds our good gut bacteria, and helps us remove waste products from the body.